Patrik Róbert Gerber

 • 18.675 — Theory of Probability (2020 Fall)

-√mathroots is a mathematical talent accelerator summer program for high-potential high school students from underrepresented backgrounds or underserved communities.
+I also served as academic mentor at √mathroots (2020, 2022), which is a mathematical talent accelerator summer program for high-potential high school students from underrepresented backgrounds or underserved communities.